-This is a typical Cantonese-style beef stir-fry originated from Guangdong province in China.
-Chinese broccoli, often called kai lan or gai lan in Cantonese, is a very popular Chinese leafy green vegetable commonly used in beef stir-fries or simply blanched and served with oyster sauce.
-If I want to whip up something healthy and tasty, this will definitely be my favourite dish to cook easily.
-For many stir-fried Chinese leafy greens with or without meat, oyster sauce is a must have ingredient to make a simple and delicious meal.
-For my gluten free recipe, Chinese broccoli is blanched briefly to retain its crunchiness and top with beef stir-fried with oyster sauce.
+This is a typical Cantonese-style oyster beef and Chinese broccoli stir fry originated from Guangdong province in China.
+Likewise, Chinese broccoli, often called kai lan or gai lan in Cantonese, is a very popular Chinese leafy green vegetable.
+Commonly used in beef stir fries or simply blanched and served with oyster sauce.
+If I want to whip up something healthy and tasty.
+This will definitely be my favourite dish to cook easily.
+For many stir fried Chinese leafy greens with or without meat.
+Oyster sauce is a must have ingredient to make a simple and delicious meal.
+For my gluten free oyster beef and Chinese broccoli recipe.
+I blanched the Chinese broccoli briefly to retain its crunchiness.
+Then topped with beef stir fried with gluten free oyster sauce.

 - 6 tablespoons extra virgin olive oil

-- 3 cm ginger peeled and finely grated
+- 1 inch ginger peeled and finely grated

 - 2 bunches Chinese broccoli washed and drain well

-- 3 spring onions sliced into 4cm lengthwise (white and green parts)
+- 3 spring onions sliced into 1.5 inch lengthwise (white and green parts)